-ESSAYS: Your essays (four over the course of the semester) will be evaluated with a numeric grade (worth 100 points).
+ESSAYS: Your essays (two to three per quarter) will be evaluated with a numeric grade (worth 100 points).
 If outside sources are used, a photocopy or printout of your source(s) must be attached to each essay unless the essay you've used is from our class text.
-When you get most of your papers back from me they will be attached to a grading rubric that explains the breakdown of your grade.
+Most papers will be graded holistically (without a rubric).
 For assignments that will be graded with a rubric, I will share the rubric with you in advance; the rubric may vary from assignment to assignment.
-Late essays will be marked off one letter grade (10 points) per day late.
+Late essays will be marked off one letter grade (10 points) per day late, including weekend days.

 QUIZZES are always in-class and may be open-book/note; however, I may not give you warning that they are coming and the questions I ask are usually too complicated to just "look up" without actually having read the text.
 They are nearly always short-essay format, and will require you to cite the text specifically.
 Be sure to keep on top of the reading load.
 You may want to form discussion and study groups outside this class to help stay on top of things.
-You can expect two or more quizzes each quarter.
+You can expect 2 or more quizzes each quarter.